usdigitalresponse/usdr-gost/docs/decisions/0006-use-typescript.md

 - Bad, because [argument c]

 ---
-### Option 3: Migrate JS file to typescript, and use any and ts-ignore comments
+### Option 3: Migrate JS file to typescript files, and use any and ts-ignore

+We could migrate all javascript files to typscript files and just ignore type checking on all files, until each file is migrated.

 **Code changes required**
 1. Migrate all the javascript files to typescript
 2. Add `@ts-ignore` to each file to avoid typechecking on non migrated files
-3.
+3. Remove `@ts-ignore` from files as they are fully migrated

 **Benefits and drawbacks**
 - Good, because [argument a]